 The City of Ironwood (population: 5,387) has curbside garbage and recycling service through a contract with Eagle Waste & Recycling.
 According to their contract, each resident can have up to two 33-gallon trash bins picked up every week.
 To keep it simple, Eagle Waste & Recycling provides a 64-gallon trash bin to each household for their garbage.
 If a larger container is needed, Eagle Waste & Recycling will provide a 96-gallon trash bin for an additional \$3.00 per month.
 As of September 1, 2015, Ironwood has contracted with Eagle Waste & Recycling for curbside recycling, which added a cost of \$1.58 per household/month.
 Eagle Waste & Recycling provides each household with a 96-gallon wheeled recycling bin to be picked up every other week.
 This is single-stream recycling, so no sorting of recyclables is necessary.
 If an additional bin is needed, Eagle Waste & Recycling provides one at no cost.
 The curbside pickup process is fully automated for maximum efficiency.
-The curbside recycling program in Ironwood replaced the drop-off program they previously had for recyclables to the drop-off stations.
-Ironwood now recycles approximately 33% of its waste stream through this system.
+The curbside recycling program in Ironwood replaced the drop-off program they previously had for recycling.
+The curbside program eliminated the time and fuel expenses that residents were paying to bring recyclables to the drop-off stations.114 Ironwood now recycles approximately 33% of its waste stream through this system.115

-I. IX.
+IX.
 Assessment and Recommendations

 This section reviews and interprets key points of information raised throughout this report (General Assessment).
 It also includes specific recommendations that our team believes would accomplish several important social and environmental goals.
 First, we could reduce the amount of waste and problematic waste that we landfill and the associated environmental risks associated with landfilling waste.
 Second, we could decrease the economic cost of handling waste.
-Finally, we could respond to community raised concerns and values providing requested efficient services to community members and businesses.
+Finally, we could respond to community raised concerns and values providing requested efficient services to community members and businesses i.

-i.
 General Assessment